-Only when you can see the intersection of your Strengths and Opportunities and your competition's Weaknesses and Threats can you truly compete with other and bigger veterans benefits law firms.
+Only when you can see the intersection of your Strengths and Opportunities and your competition's Weaknesses and Threats can you truly compete with other and bigger law firms.

-I will walk you through the SWOT analysis, and how it can help your firm compete in the market of veterans benefits law.
+I will walk you through the SWOT analysis, and how it can help your firm compete in the market of law.